Activating aspirations: Local Councils’ advocacy drives social transformation

 Yet, advocacy strategies are not new to local councils.
 Indeed, councils have a long – and recognisable – history of influencing state and federal government issues.
 Uniquely positioned at the coalface of social change, this influence dates back to advocating women to have the right to vote in 1902 and continues to be felt to the present-day.
 For example, the same-sex marriage debate and issues facing LGBTIQ communities driving the incorporation of Action Plans for inclusiveness.
 It can be argued that councils vociferously take a stand in pushing for social change.
 In Melbourne’s inner north-east, for instance, Yarra Council voted unanimously to change the way it marks Australia Day, replacing the 26 January citizenship ceremony with and event “marking the loss of Indigenous culture,” however much the debate is currently ongoing.

-Yet, although the looming federal election underscores prioritising advocacy, it is also acts as a clarion call to behaviours towards advocacy campaigns.
+Yet, although the looming federal election underscores prioritising advocacy, it also acts as a clarion call to behaviours towards advocacy campaigns.

 Traditionally, councils’ advocacy priorities were determined by executive management groups and committees – essentially, without community input.
 What had commonly operated as a top-down approach, was also often buoyed by third-party research and data – at times leading to advocacy campaigns that worked to benefit external agencies.
 In the executive-led approach, advocacy priorities often misaligned with communities’ interests, at best, and deactivated community and residents in council advocacy plans, at worst.